sbeck14/k8s-rancher-child-process-counter/README.md

 Build the docker image (you can use `./build.sh`)

-> Optional: Edit the `get-all-child-counts.sh` script and change the `grep` filter to target the desired Rancher worker nodes
+> Optional: Edit the `get-cluster-child-process-counts.sh` script and change the `grep` filter to target the desired Rancher worker nodes

-Run the `get-all-child-counts.sh` script to get counts across all worker nodes.
+Run the `get-cluster-child-process-counts.sh` script to get counts across all worker nodes.

+Run the `get-node-child-process-counts.sh NODE` script (replacing NODE with a rancher node name) to get counts for a specific node.

 ## TODO